reactjs/react.dev/src/content/reference/react/experimental_taintUniqueValue.md

 Other similar ways of deriving new values from tainted values like concatenating it into a larger string, converting it to base64, or returning a substring create untained values.

-Tainting only protects against simple mistakes like explictly passing secret values to the client.
+Tainting only protects against simple mistakes like explicitly passing secret values to the client.
 Mistakes in calling the `taintUniqueValue` like using a global store outside of React, without the corresponding lifetime object, can cause the tainted value to become untainted.
 Tainting is a layer of protection; a secure app will have multiple layers of protection, well designed APIs, and isolation patterns.

 </Pitfall>